apono-io/terraform-provider-apono/docs/resources/access_flow.md

 Optional:

-- `attribute_names` (Set of String) Insert the specific values you'd like to include or exclude from the Access Flow:
+- `attribute_names` (Set of String) Insert the specific values you'd like to include or exclude from the Access Flow, for example the user email, group name, webhook name, etc.
-  - For user types: user email
-  - For group types: group name
-  - For webhook type: webhook name (e.g., "Jira Approve Process")
 - `integration_id` (String) Use the integration ID this attribute originates from.
 This can be any user context integration, for example PagerDuty, Okta, etc.
 - `operator` (String) Pick the operator that will be applied to the attribute names' values.
 Defaults to `is`.
 Supported operators: `is`, `is_not`, `contains`, `does_not_contain`, `starts_with`